harimau99/Naluri-Technical-Challenge/readme.md

 <br/>
 Consider the following: <br/>

-	1. Please calculate Pi algorithmically by using one of the known formulas. <br/>
+	a.
+Please calculate Pi algorithmically by using one of the known formulas.
-	2. Initialize a git repo when you start your project and include the .git folder in your submission. <br/>
+	b.
+Initialize a git repo when you start your project and include the .git folder in your submission.
-	3. Feel free to use third party libraries in your submission for everything but the Pi calculation. <br/>
+	c.
+Feel free to use third party libraries in your submission for everything but the Pi calculation.

 ## Answers